Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Experiments

 \subsection{Preprocessing}

-We carried out preprocessing to make sure that the data were suitable enough and ready for the determined fine-tuning task.
+We carried out preprocessing to ensure that the data were suitable enough and ready for the determined fine-tuning task.
 The data set was filtered to keep only the discharged notes that contained detailed narratives of patient records.
-Those were matched with their corresponding gold-standard reference summaries.
-Records that were too brief or excessively lengthy were eliminated in the preprocessing of the dataset.
-In addition, a slight moralization was performed to resolve formatting issues in the data, which was critically handled to preserve the important clinical terminologies.
+Initially, we retrieved discharge summaries from the MIMIC-III dataset and paired them with their corresponding clinical notes.
+Records that were too brief or excessively lengthy were eliminated in the preprocessing of the dataset to keep everything consistent with the model’s input requirements.

-After the filtering process, the dataset contained 26,104 discharge summaries.
-The dataset was partitioned into three subsets: training (20,883 samples), validation (2,610 samples), and test (2,611 samples).
-The division was done based on an 80/10/10 ratio, with a seed value of 42..
+In addition, a slight moralization was performed.
+This involved making the text all lowercase, eliminating any non-essential symbols, and standardizing common clinical abbreviations as necessary.
+We ensured that all the important clinical terms, numerical values, and units remained unchanged since they are essential for accurate fact-checking down the line.
+We made sure to eliminate any duplicate records and filtered out incomplete entries that lacked important clinical information, like diagnosis or treatment specifics.
+After all that careful filtering, we were left with 26,104 high-quality discharge summaries.
+Then, the dataset was partitioned into three subsets: training (20,883 samples), validation (2,610 samples), and test (2,611 samples).
+The division was done based on an 80:10:10 ratio, with a random seed value of 42.